Board Of Directors

 HPYS is a 501(c)3 non-profit organization with a history spanning several decades, serving young people from public, private, and home school programs, from diverse racial, ethnic, educational, and economic backgrounds.
 Our program fills a significant gap, providing a voluntary, private sector response to declining school-based opportunities for orchestral performance and classical music appreciation.
 Our activist board and donors make it possible for all committed students to participate by keeping tuition low and providing full and partial scholarships as needed.

 Every year, we recruit 90 or more south side students who rehearse weekly at the David and Reval Logan Center.
 The program is organized around serious pedagogy, assuring that students learn theory and become well-grounded in ensemble performance.
 Our leaders are pedagogic risk-takers, eager to bring fresh approaches such as finding performance opportunities in new community locations, and organizing field trips, master classes and unique collaborations.

 Our orchestral programs include our signature youth symphony, a string orchestra to encourage newer players, an honors quartet that plays in multiple local venues, and chamber ensembles.
 We are currently in our third year of partnership with Progressive Beulah Pentecostal Church in Auburn Gresham where we provide weekly brass instruction at the church.

-Our students perform in three major annual concerts, this year scheduled at the Logan Center and Mandel Hall.
+Our students perform in three major annual concerts, this year scheduled at the Logan Center.
 They also offer multiple community performances in collaboration with other south side arts and community events.

 Our south side neighborhoods are far from homogeneous; south side programs are often challenged to collaborate across the many boundaries that divide us--race, culture, economics, beliefs and values.
 We take pride in offering a program that allows students with a range of talents and backgrounds to come together across these many boundaries to make beautiful music together.